At the peak of the year for the honey bee – June, July and August - there are between 50 and 60,000 bees in a colony. It will be made up of :-

 3) Many thousands (the rest) of Workers (females) which are smaller and do all he work.

 The Queen's role is to lay eggs which, if the conditions are right, will be done at the rate of up to 2,000 eggs a day (or even more) – equivalent to twice her body weight.
 Most of the eggs will be fertilized – Worker eggs - which will be laid at the bottom of the cells in the lower section of the hive.
 After 3 days an egg hatches into a larva and on day 9 the cell will get capped over.
 On day 21 a new fully grown worker bee emerges and for the first 3 weeks of its life will do hive duty.
 This will include cleaning and feeding the Queen, cleaning the cells out for the Queen to lay eggs in, attending the brood – eggs, larvae and capped cells – feeding and keeping them warm and drawing out any wax cells that might be needed.
-For the second 3 weeks of its life the Worker goes out foraging to bring in things like pollen, nectar, water, etc. The nectar collected is store around the brood and in larger quantities above the brood and is converted by the bees to honey.
+For the second 3 weeks of its life the Worker goes out foraging to bring in pollen, nectar, water, etc. The nectar collected is store around the brood and in larger quantities above the brood and is converted by the bees to honey.
 Beekeepers will often place an additional box (a Super) above the main (Brood) box purely for nectar/honey with a Queen Excluder between the boxes.
 The Queen Excluder stops the Queen from going up to the Super as she is too large to get through, so that she cannot lay eggs where the honey is stored.
-The cells in the frame of the Super will only get capped over with wax when the bees have got the water content down to about 18-20%.
+The cells in the frame of the Super will only get capped over with wax when the bees have reduced the water content to about 18-20%.
 If it is more than this, the honey could start fermenting.

 If the conditions are favourable – the colony has built up well during the spring with plenty of food around and the weather is reasonable - the colony will think about creating a second colony.
 Larger cells are produced in the brood box and the Queen will lay Drone (male) eggs about five weeks before swarming.
 It takes 24 days for a new Drone to emerge and then mature.
 Just over a week before the hive swarms, a Queen Cell is built which unlike all the other cells, is vertical and the cell extends downwards.
-A newly laid worker egg is attached to the floor of the Queen Cell and is fed a better diet that makes her physically bigger.
+A newly laid worker egg is attached to the floor of the Queen Cell and is fed a better/richer diet that makes her physically bigger.
 On day 8 the Queen Cell gets capped over and shortly afterwards the old Queen will leave with about half the workers and half the stores in a swarm.
 The swarm will land on a nearby tree, post or other surface before deciding where to make its new home.
 In the original hive, a new Queen will emerge on day 16.
-Hopefully within the next week she will go out on a mating flight, mate with up to 12 Drones, return to the hive and start laying a few days later.
+Hopefully within the next week she will go out on a mating flight, mate with several Drones, return to the hive and start laying a few days later.

 Beekeepers do not like it when a colony swarms because the bee numbers are dramatically reduced.
 Also, once a Queen cell is produced with an egg in it, the existing Queen will stop laying eggs so that that she will be fit enough to fly off in the swarm.
 It could be as long as three to five weeks before a new Queen has mated and started laying eggs.
 During that time, when no new bees are emerging, the number of bees in the hive will drop further and if this dip in bee numbers is at the same time when there is plenty of forage around, the bees will not have the workforce to produce the honey and store it.
 Therefore beekeepers will use various methods to stop or get round a hive from swarming.